nikic/PHP-Parser/UPGRADE-3.0.md

 public function startLexing($code, ErrorHandler $errorHandler = null);
 ```

-If you use a custom lexer with overriden `startLexing()` method, it needs to be changed to accept
+If you use a custom lexer with overridden `startLexing()` method, it needs to be changed to accept
 the extra parameter.
 The value should be passed on to the parent method.

 #### Error checks in node constructors